-A ventricular assist device (VAD) is a mechanical pump that helps a person's heart that is too weak to pump blood through the body.
-The VADs are designed to provide sufficientenhance blood flow to the damaged or diseased heartbodily organs, either in conjunction with, or as a replacement for, a damaged or diseased heart.
-A VAD can be used in both an acute and subacute setting for patients who have poor heart function as a temporary measure as either a.
-It is sometimes referred to as a "bridge to transplantrecovery" a VAD is often used as an adjunctive device in high-risk percutaneous coronary interventions since it can help a patient survive until a heart transplant can be performed.
+A ventricular assist device (VAD) is a mechanical pump that helps thea person's heart when itthat is too weak to pump blood through the body.
+The VADs are designed to enhance blood flow to the bodily organs, either in conjunction with, or as a replacement for, a damaged or diseased heart.
+A VAD can be used in both an acute and subacute setting for patients who have poor heart function as a temporary measure as either a "bridge to recovery" or a "bridge to transplant."
+When used as a "bridge to transplant," a VAD can help a patient survive until a heart transplant can be performed.
+When used as a "bridge to recovery," a VAD is often used as an adjunctive device in high-risk percutaneous coronary interventions..